-Posting recruitment materials in non-public areas will require submission of documentation to the WU IRB that the site or facility has provided permission to house or post the recruitment material.
-Email documentation is sufficient as long as it includes the name and title (if applicable) of the person providing permission and it is clear in the thread to what the permission applies.
-Examples of non-public areas would include the waiting room of a private practice physician or an urgent care center.
+Posting recruitment materials in non-public areas will require documentation that the site or facility has provided permission to post the recruitment material.
+Email documentation is sufficient as long as it includes the name and title of the person providing permission and it is clear in the thread to what the permission applies.
+Examples of non-public areas would include the waiting room of a physician office, clinic, or an urgent care center.